 If the dog is afraid to pee outside

-In this case you need to show the dog that the street is not scary.
+In this case, you need to show the dog that the street is not scary.
 To do this, follow my recommendations:

 - Praise and encourage your pet.
-For starters, put treats for your dog near the front doors.
-Express joy when the dog comes to the door or goes outside.
+For starters, put treats for your dog near the front doors – express joy when the dog comes to the door or goes outside.
 Then gradually train it to stay close to the house.
 If you give your dog treats or some toys, this will make being outside more comfortable.

 - Take your dog to a quiet place.
 For your dog to go to the toilet in peace, it needs a secluded place, like a dog park.
-This should not be a noisy street with heavy traffic.
+It should not be a noisy street with heavy traffic.

 - Take the dog for a ride in the car.
 Most dogs love to go for a ride in the car.
 After such an enjoyable time, your pet is more likely to be able to relax outside and do its business.